nord-ine/Fullstack-movie-app/README.md

-a simple apps to get information about movies and on which platforms they available backend : nodejs , typescript ,express frontend : react
+an APP to get information about movies and on which platforms they are available
+### tech stack
+backend : nodejs , typescript ,express.
+frontend : react